lily-programs/azure-docs/articles/active-directory/fundamentals/service-accounts-managed-identities.md

 * They have 1:1 relationship with the Azure resource.
 For example, there's a unique managed identity associated with each VM.

 * They are tied to the lifecycle of Azure resources.
-When the resource is deleted, the managed identity associated with it's automatically deleted, eliminating the risk associated with orphaned accounts.
+When the resource is deleted, the managed identity associated with it is automatically deleted, eliminating the risk associated with orphaned accounts.

 User-assigned managed identities have the following properties: